ErlendBerntsen/freja/README.md

 ## Generated artefacts

 So what is actually generated?
 There will be created two projects in the target path folder that was given in the configuration.
 One is called `startcode` and the other `solution`.
 Both projects will copy every file and folder from the source project (.git folder is ignored), while the Java files are modified according to the annotations.
 The pom file will also be modified to remove dependencies and plugins related to this framework (other dependencies and plugins will be kept).
 The `solution` project will keep all solutions, but remove all annotations and everything else that is related to this framework.
-The `startcode` project is similar, but the constructs annotated with `@Implement` are handled according to the `copyOption`.
+The `startcode` project is similar, but the constructs annotated with `@Implement` are handled according to the `transformOption`.

 The `startcode` project will also include a folder called `descriptions` that has a templated description file for each exercise.
 This is done with [AsciiDoc](https://asciidoc.org/) using attributes.
 These attributes make it possible to quickly refer to information about constructs that are marked with the `@Implement` annotation.
 This information includes the construct's simple name, full name, path, filename etc. This information is updated automatically when refactoring the construct, as long as it doesn't change its hierarchical position in the exercise.
 An example description is also included with each exercise.
 Both PDF and HTML can be generated from the AsciiDoc files.
 It is highly recommended installing an AsciiDoc plugin for your IDE to make it easier to work it:
 * [IntelliJ AsciiDoc plugin](https://plugins.jetbrains.com/plugin/7391-asciidoc)